 extreme limit fixed by the French and Scottish law.
 No fixed period is

-assigned in English or American law to the duration of pregnancy, though
+n English or American law to the duration of pregnancy, though

 it is allowed that utero-gestation may be greatly prolonged.
 In a recent